portableant/museologi.st/content/talks/he-links.md

 Nearly all the resources on this page are open source, reproducible and very low budget.
 If you want to learn more, please just ask!

-Most of my work can be found in my [publications](/publications/) list.
+Most documentation of my work can be found in my [publications](/publications/) list.

 ## Citizen Science